hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/windows/ManuallySetBeamcenterWindow.rst

     :width: 600

-The left side offers controls, the central panel is a list to view and edit points selected in an image and am image plot is shown on the right.
+The left side offers controls, the central panel is a list to view and edit points selected in an image and an image plot is shown on the right.

 .. include:: ../beamcenter/bc_image_display.rst